ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - Whether or not the internal Apache reverse proxy configuration should use HTTPS or not when connecting to the designated JupyterHub service.
    * - JUPYTER_SERVICES_PROXY_CONFIG
      - "{}"
      - Can be set to add any additional Apache proxy balancer configuration options that should be used when establishing the HTTP(S) connection to the designated JupyterHub service.
-It is expected to be structured as a string formated dictionary that accepts any key attribute that is supported as an Apache mod_proxy_balancer proxy section option as can be seen at https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html.
+It is expected to be structured as a string formatted dictionary that accepts any key attribute that is supported as an Apache mod_proxy_balancer proxy section option as can be seen at https://httpd.apache.org/docs/2.4/mod/mod_proxy_balancer.html.
 Therefore a potential config value could be "{'SSLProxyCACertificateFile': 'path/to/local/ca-certificate.pem'}"
    * - JUPYTER_SERVICES_DESC
      - "{}"
      - A text to describe the optional external Jupyter nodes